 Smile improvement is something that most of us consider at some point in our lives.
-With today’s advanced techniques and dental technologies, more people can enjoy cosmetic dentistry when you have bruxism.
-However, some things can affect your smile’s appearance without you realizing it, or can impact the success of your cosmetic dental treatment.
+With today’s advanced techniques and dental technologies, more people can enjoy cosmetic dentistry when they have bruxism.
+However, some things can affect your smile’s appearance without you realizing it or can impact the success of your cosmetic dental treatment.
 For instance, if you have bruxism, then the constant chronic teeth grinding may be the reason why your tooth is sensitive or worn down.
-It can also be a hindrance to improving your smile, since grinding your teeth could damage or dislodge your cosmetic enhancement.
+It can also be a hindrance to improving your smile since grinding your teeth could damage or dislodge your cosmetic enhancement.
 Today, your Chicago cosmetic dentist, Dr. James Fondriest talks about doing crowns or veneers for bruxers and explains how patients with bruxism can still enjoy the benefits of artistic dentistry.

 The Problem of Bruxism